Comets!

 Here's What's Up!

 Recent Comet Brightness Estimates - reported to the Minor Planet Center at Harvard.
 Check here to see what comet observations have been made and submitted to the Center.
-Astra assumes no responsibility for the validity of these observations, but may be useful to those who wish to observe comets.
+Magnitude estimates are made by the astronomers and are subjective unless otherwise stated.

 Read Astra's Comet Paper!